joaquinpelle/Skylight.jl/docs/src/spacetimes.md

 ## Coordinates topology

-The spacetimes in `Skylight` are defined in various coordinate systems.
+The spacetimes in Skylight.jl are defined in various coordinate systems.
 Most coordinates used in practice have either Cartesian or spherical topology.
 For instance, Boyer-Lindquist coordinates for Kerr spacetime have spherical topology, whereas Kerr-Schild coordinates have Cartesian topology.
 The [`coordinates_topology`](@ref) function returns the topology of spacetime's coordinates.
 The following coordinate topologies are currently supported:

 ```@docs
 Skylight.CartesianTopology